SparkPost/support-docs/articles/recipient-validation/getting-started-recipient-validation.md

 ## Validate an email list

 Using Recipient Validation, you can quickly validate a list of email addresses.
-In addition to your regular [list hygiene](https://www.sparkpost.com/blog/sending-email-to-inactive-users/), you should be sure to verify your list when for the first time in a while and when you are migrating between email delivery providers.
+In addition to your regular [list hygiene](https://www.sparkpost.com/blog/sending-email-to-inactive-users/), you should be sure to verify your list when sending to recipients for the first time in a while, and when you migrate between email delivery providers.

 Learn how [to validate your list](./validate-an-email-list/).